omarhatem44/End-to-end-Chest-Cancer-Classification-/README.md

 - Docker image size optimization challenges with heavy ML dependencies
 - Kubernetes resource management and NodePort service exposure patterns
 - Critical importance of health check endpoints in container orchestration
+- How to diagnose and handle AWS CloudFormation stack failures
+- How EC2 vCPU quotas are scoped per-region and how to request increases
-- How to handle cloud infrastructure quota limits gracefully
+- How to pivot gracefully from cloud to local Kubernetes without losing deployment fidelity

 ---